 Hair Hair must always be kept off the face and not fall below the eyebrows.
 Hair that falls below the collar should be tied back: tied hair should be styled in such a way that it is in one unit.
 For hair that falls below the collar and cannot be tied at the back of the head, a larger headband should be used to keep the hair in one unit.
 Distinct shape-up/shaping of the hairline is not permitted and there should be no hair markings or shapes cut into the hair.
-There must be no distinct contrast (including 'step') between the top, the back and the sides of the hair; any short sides and back must be blended gradually into the top of the hair.
+There must be no distinct contrast (including 'step') which detracts from the modest and professional philosophy of the uniform policy.
+Any short sides and back must be blended gradually into the top of the hair.
 Black (MVPA), black, grey or red (MCA) hairbands may be used to tie hair back but must not be worn on the wrist.
 Hair must be the student's natural colour.
 Eyebrows must not be shaved or have any markings in them.
-Facial hair must be clean shaved or natural and not styled.
 Facial hair must be clean shaved or natural and not styled.
 The academy retains the final decision on whether hair, including facial hair, is in line with the policy.
 Jewellery No jewellery is permitted, except for a single/pair of small, plain, round gold or silver stud earrings in the lobe of the ear.
 Diamante stud earrings are not permitted.
 No other form of body piercing is allowed.
 A watch may be worn providing its only function/feature is telling the time e.g., no smartwatches, watches with alarms or sound effects, watches with calculators or video/audio recording capability.
 Jewellery and watches must be removed before all P.E. lessons.
 Head covering Only the academy head scarf may be worn for religious or cultural reasons.
 Faces must always be fully visible; full or partial face coverings are not permitted.